browserengineering/book/book/styles.md

  the server.
 Since style sheets typically don't contain left angle brackets, you can implement this feature without modifying the HTML parser.

-[^ordered]: Inline style sheets should apply after all external style sheets in the cascade, and apply in order of their position in the HTML.
+[^ordered]: Both inline and external stylesheet apply in the order of
+    their appearance in the HTML, though it might be easier to first implement inline style sheets applying after external ones.

 *Fast Descendant Selectors*: Right now, matching a selector like `div div div div div` can take a long time---it's *O(nd)* in the worst